DawnScience/dawn-website/_pages/02_download-dawn.md

     * Linux: extract the zip to where you would like to install Dawn
     * Windows installer: run the installer and follow the instructions (recommended)
     * Windows zipfile: unzip the file, preferably in a folder at the drive root level (e.g. C:\\)
-    * macOS: mount the dmg file and drag Dawn to the Applications folder.
+    * macOS: from the Downloads, right-click and open the pkg file, click on open on the warning dialog and follow the instructions

 3. Once extracted Dawn can be started with the 'dawn' executable: